York Galleria

 Shopping mall northeast of York, Pennsylvania, U.S.

-The York Galleria is an enclosed shopping center that is located just northeast of York, Pennsylvania at the intersection of U.S. Route 30 and Pennsylvania Route 24.
-The mall features the traditional retailers Boscov's and Marshalls, in addition to Hollywood Casino York and PA Fitness.
-As of 2025, the mall includes a number of retailers such as Bath & Body Works, Claire's, American Eagle Outfitters, H&M, Francesca's, and Victoria's Secret.
+The York Galleria is an enclosed shopping mall located northeast of York, Pennsylvania at the intersection of U.S. Route 30 and Pennsylvania Route 24.
+The mall features the traditional retailers Boscov's and Marshalls, in addition to Hollywood Casino York, Extra Space Storage, and PA Fitness.
+As of 2026, the mall includes a number of retailers such as Bath & Body Works, American Eagle Outfitters, H&M, JD Sports, and Victoria's Secret.

 Restaurants

 The food court on the upper level contains counter service restaurants.
 A Red Robin restaurant opened in the fall of 2014 in the mall's east-side parking lot.

 Tenancy changes

 In 1999, three new retail stores opened next to York Galleria: Target, Kohl's, and Michaels.
 Kohl's opened on April 16, 1999.
 Target opened next on October 10, 1999.

-In January 2015, it was announced that JCPenney would shutter as part of a strategy to optimize its brick-and-mortar format.
-The previous JCPenney outpost was reconstructed for additional in-line specialty retailers including an H&M, in addition to a new Marshalls, and a PA Fitness which features an indoor pool, jacuzzi, and sauna.
+In January 2015, it was announced that the mall's JCPenney would shutter as part of a strategy to optimize its brick-and-mortar format.
+The previous JCPenney outpost was reconstructed for additional in-line specialty retailers including an H&M, in addition to a Marshalls, and a Gold's Gym with an indoor pool and sauna..
+The Gold's Gym space would later be replaced with PA Fitness.

-On April 19, 2018, it was announced that The Bon-Ton would shutter after it wasn't able to establish any new conditions to satisfy its established long-term debt.
-The Bon-Ton's former outpost was then transformed into a state of the art, climate-controlled upscale Extra Space Storage facility.
+On April 19, 2018, it was announced that The Bon-Ton would undergo liquidation, closing all stores, including the Galleria outpost.
+The Bon-Ton outpost was renovated into an Extra Space Storage facility.

 On April 26, 2018, it was announced that Sears would shutter as part of an ongoing decision to phase out of its traditional brick-and-mortar format.
-The former Sears outpost's lower level was completely reconstructed for Hollywood Casino which had chosen York Galleria for a new casino.
+The former Sears outpost's lower level was reconstructed to make room for Hollywood Casino York.